Issue #119- The Hidden Tool Elite Coaches Use to Build Championship Teams

 The Competitive Advantage- A Newsletter for Coaches

-My newsletter focused on the three pillars of peak performance; building high-performing athletes, creating championship cultures, and coaches who sustain excellence.
-In the newsletter, I provide frameworks and practical strategies that I have used during my 23-year career as a Varsity Boys Basketball coach and work as a Mental Performance Coach.
+My newsletter focuses on the three pillars of peak performance; building high-performing athletes, creating championship cultures, and coaches who sustain excellence.
+In the newsletter, I provide frameworks and practical strategies that I have used during my 23-year career as a Varsity Boys Basketball coach and as a Certified Mental Performance Consultant.

 Read more from The Competitive Advantage- A Newsletter for Coaches